-- Q. Air Line Couplings: Airline couplings shall be incompatible with outlets for other gas systems to prevent inadvertent servicing of airline respirators with non-respirable gases or oxygen. - R. Containers: Breathing gas containers shall be marked in accordance with American National Standard Method of Marking Portable Compressed Gas Containers to Identify the Material Contained (ANSI Z48.1-1954). - S. Safety: In areas where the wearer, with failure of the respirator, could be overcome by a toxic or oxygen deficient atmosphere, at least one additional man shall be present.
+Q. Air Line Couplings: Airline couplings shall be incompatible with outlets for other gas systems to prevent inadvertent servicing of airline respirators with non-respirable gases or oxygen.

+- R. Containers: Breathing gas containers shall be marked in accordance with American National Standard Method of Marking Portable Compressed Gas Containers to Identify the Material Contained (ANSI Z48.1-1954). - S. Safety: In areas where the wearer, with failure of the respirator, could be overcome by a toxic or oxygen deficient atmosphere, at least one additional man shall be present.
 Communications by voice, visual or signal line must be maintained between both or all individuals present.
 Planning shall be such that one individual will be unaffected by any likely incident and have the proper rescue equipment to be able to assist the other(s) in the event of an emergency.
-When self-contained breathing apparatus or hose masks with blowers are equivalent provisions for the rescue of persons from hazardous atmospheres shall be used.

 When self-contained breathing apparatus or hose masks with blowers are used in atmospheres immediately dangerous to life or health, standby employees must be present with suitable rescue equipment.

-Persons using air line respirators in atmospheres immediately hazardous to life and health shall be equipped with safety harness and safety lines for lifting or removing persons from hazardous atmospheres or other
+Persons using air line respirators in atmospheres immediately hazardous to life and health shall be equipped with safety harness and safety lines for lifting or removing persons from hazardous atmospheres or other equivalent provisions for the rescue of persons from hazardous atmospheres shall be used.